inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-5.md

     keywords: "Inductiva API, Programming, HPC, Simulation, Tutorial, Synthetic Data Generation, Physics-ML, SPH"
 ---

-# Test the Impact of Hyperparameter Changes
+# Testing the Impact of Hyperparameters

-In the preceding step of our tutorial, we used Inductiva's [Templating Engine](https://docs.inductiva.ai/en/latest/explore_api/templating.html). to generalize the physical properties and initial conditions of the fluid block in our "base case" simulation.
-By substituting certain values in our configuration file with placeholders, we enabled the template to incorporate assigned values, enabling programmable adjustments of each variable via our Python script.

-Now, we will move on to the hyperparameters of our simulation, which are important due to their influence on both the fidelity of the simulation and the associated computational requirements and costs.
+We will now give a deeper look at some hyperparameters of our simulation, which are importantdue to their influence on both the fidelity of the simulation and the associated computational costs.
 Among various hyperparameters, we will specifically focus on adjusting the ***particle radius*** value and how it affects computational costs and data output.
-To illustrate this, we will run four simulations with decreasing particle radii while keeping the remaining parameters fixed to understand these impacts better.

-## Generalizing the `Particle Radius`

 Using the same methodology from our previous step, we will substitute the categorical and numerical value of the `particle radius` hyperparameter in the `.JSON` configuration